giantswarm/docs/swarmdocs/content/guides/your-first-application/ruby.md

 +++
-title = "Your first application — in Python" description = "Your first Python application on Giant Swarm, using your own Docker container and connecting multiple components." date = "2015-02-10" type = "page" weight = 55 categories = ["basic"]
+title = "Your first application — in Ruby" description = "Your first Ruby application on Giant Swarm, using your own Docker container and connecting multiple components." date = "2015-02-10" type = "page" weight = 55 categories = ["basic"]
 +++

-# Your first application — in Python
+# Your first application — in Ruby

 This tutorial guides you through the creation of an application using two interlinked components and a custom Docker image.
-The core is a Python/Flask web application.
+The core is a Ruby web application.
 Additionally, a Redis server is used as a temporary data store and we connect to an external API.

 ## Prerequisites